-WADA may direct an Anti-Doping Organization with results management authority to conduct results management in a particular case.
-If that Anti-Doping Organization refuses to conduct results management within a reasonable deadline set by WADA, WADA may direct another Anti-Doping Organization, that is willing to do so, to take results management responsibility in place of the refusing Anti-Doping Organization.
-In such case, the refusing Anti-Doping Organization shall reimburse the costs and attorney's fees of conducting results management to the other Anti-Doping Organization designated by WADA.
-Failure to conduct results management as directed or failure to reimburse costs and attorney's fees shall be considered an act of non-compliance.

-7.1.2 Results management in relation to a potential Whereabouts Failure (a filing failure or a missed test) shall be administered by the International Federation or the National Anti-Doping Organization with whom the Athlete in question files his or her whereabouts information, as provided in the International Standard for Testing and Investigations.
-The Anti-Doping Organization that determines a filing failure or a missed test shall submit that information to WADA through ADAMS or another system approved by WADA, where it will be made available to other relevant Anti-Doping Organizations.

-7.2 Review Regarding Adverse Analytical Findings
+- 7.1.5 WADA may direct an Anti-Doping Organization with Results Management authority to conduct Results Management in a particular case.
+If that Anti-Doping Organization refuses to conduct Results Management within a reasonable deadline set by WADA, WADA may direct another Anti-Doping Organization with jurisdiction over the Athlete or other Person, that is willing to do so, to take Results Management responsibility in place of the refusing Anti-Doping Organization that is willing to do so.
+In such case, the refusing Anti-Doping Organization shall reimburse the costs and attorney's fees of conducting Results Management to the other Anti-Doping Organization designated by WADA.
+Failure to conduct Results Management as directed or failure to reimburse costs and attorney's fees shall be considered an act of non-compliance. - 7.1.47.1.6 Results Management in relation to a potential Whereabouts Failure (a filing failure or a missed test) shall be administered by the International Federation or the National Anti-Doping Organization with whom the Athlete in question files his or her whereabouts information, as provided in the International Standard for Testing and Investigations.
+The Anti-Doping Organization that determines a filing failure or a missed test shall submit that information to WADA through ADAMS or another system approved by WADA, where it will be made available to other relevant Anti-Doping Organizations. - 7.2 Review and Notification Regarding Adverse Analytical Findings Potential Anti-Doping Rule Violations